Protecting your pride and Joy

 As a nation, we love our cars.
 They are an extension of our personality, a passion, or even a member of the family.
 However, like many nice things in life, premium cars are often a target for thieves.
 Perhaps you are in the market for a new or used premium car, and are looking for tips on how to keep the car safe.
 In this blog, we hope to do just that.

 Discover below our top tips for keeping your car in the right hands, rather than the wrong ones.
 Some tips are rather easy, but some may just inspire you.

 Use a Garage

-So many people leave doors unlocked and keys in plain sight.
+It is rather concerning how many people leave doors unlocked and keys in plain sight.
 This makes it ridiculously easy for opportunists to grab your keys and scarper within seconds.
 By keeping them out of sight, it again acts as another easy and straight forward deterrent.
 Sometimes the easiest methods are some of the most effective.

-Get Ahead of the Game
+Get ahead of the game